aswinks123/Helm/Helm-Fundamentals/3-Helm_Templating_Concepts/README.md

 {{-   some text   -}} : This trims all the white space from the front or rear according to where it is used.

-eg:  {{-          I am far from right side}}   # It trims all the white space in front of the text.
+eg:  {{-          I am far from left side}}   # It trims all the white space in front of the text.

 ### 3. .values